 Nomination Committee

-The Nomination Committee is responsible for the structure and composition of the Board and its committees taking into account the balance of skills and diversity.
+The Nomination Committee is responsible for the structure and composition of the Board and its committees, taking into account the balance of skills and diversity.
 This includes consideration of the appointment and succession planning of Executive and Non-Executive Directors.
-The membership of the Nomination Committee comprises Andrew Richards, Christine Soden, Jeremy Morgan, Alan Smith and Sam Fazeli.
-The Committee is chaired by Andrew Richards.

-The Nomination Committee meet each year and otherwise as required.
+The Nomination Committee meet each year and as required.

 Board meetings

-The Board will meet at least eight times each year or any other time deemed necessary for the good management of the business.
+The Board meets at least eight times each year or any other time deemed necessary for the good management of the business.
 They meet at a location agreed between the Board members.
-Face-to-face meetings occur where practicable.
+Face-to-face meetings at the Company’s premises at Chesterford Research Park occur where practicable.

 The Executive Directors attend for part of Committee meetings at the invitation of the Chair.